-The holy month of Ramadan is a time for fasting, introspection and getting together with family and friends.
-But for the millions of Syrians displaced by violence, Ramadan is bittersweet.
-Many families are separated.
+The holy month of Ramadan is traditionally a time for fasting, introspection and getting together with family and friends.
+But for hundreds of thousands of Syrian families displaced by violence, Ramadan is bittersweet.
+After nine long years of civil war, many families are scattered.
 Unemployment, poverty and soaring prices make it difficult to buy food for Suhoor and Iftar meals.

 Today, all that is left of their boyhood home is a wall and a pile of rubble.
 Watheg carries photos of the ruins on his cellphone.
-The brothers live in Jordan, where they go to weekly meetings of a UNICEF-sponsored youth drama program that promotes peaceful alternatives to conflict.
-They look forward to a time when there is no violence in their home, their school or their community.
+The brothers, who live in Jordan now, look forward to a time when there is no violence in their home, their school or their community.
 "Once there is peace in Syria," said Watheg, "I want to return home and help rebuild."

-Even though they may be far from home and separated from loved ones, displaced Syrians will spend their holy month praying, fasting, reading the Quran, sharing home-cooked meals with family and friends who are nearby and preparing for the day when they can all meet again, to rebuild their lives and their country.
+Even though they may be far from home, struggling to survive a protracted civil war and now a global pandemic, Syrians will spend their holy month praying, fasting, reading the Quran and preparing for the day when they can all meet again, to rebuild their communities and their nation.